 What is the Charlie Lake Development Cost Charge?

 The Charlie Lake sewer system is the largest of the PRRD Wastewater Treatment and Collection Systems.
 Upgrades in 2015 improved the treatment processes.
 With these upgrades there were costs involved, as a result the Charlie Lake Development Cost Charge (DCC) bylaw was established.
 The DCC is a way of recovering the costs of upgrading the Charlie Lake Sewer collection and treatment infrastructure.
-A service area has been established and any new hook ups to the system within the established area are required to pay a development cost charge.
+A service area has been established and any new development within the established area may be required to pay a development cost charge.
 Development Cost Charge Bylaw No. 2146, 2014.

 When does the Development Cost Charge apply?